SalgueroRoci/OCI-Terraform-Modules/README.md

 ## Step 5: Migrating the Custom Image from Bucket to Compute

-We used the example called "Create image from exported image via direct access to object store" (here)[https://www.terraform.io/docs/providers/oci/r/core_image.html].
+We used the example called "Create image from exported image via direct access to object store" [here](https://www.terraform.io/docs/providers/oci/r/core_image.html).
 We also outputted the OCID of the image for creating the compute instance later.
 Hope this is clear!

 ## Step 6: Creating a Compute Instance

-Finally, we create the compute mostly using code from Abhiram Ampabathina (here)[https://github.com/mrabhiram/terraform-oci-sample/tree/master/modules/compute-instance] (we barely wrote any original code as you can probably tell, but we never really tread any new ground to require new code.
+Finally, we create the compute mostly using code from Abhiram Ampabathina [here](https://github.com/mrabhiram/terraform-oci-sample/tree/master/modules/compute-instance) (we barely wrote any original code as you can probably tell, but we never really tread any new ground that required new code.
 As long as you have a good understanding of Terraform, we believe it's okay.
 And even if you don't, looking at example code is a good way to learn ☺️).

 Anyway, this IaaSathon was a great learning experience and deep dive into Terraform.
 It is clear how powerful this tool is for DevOps.
 We hope this walkthrough was useful!